senior-design-financial-engine/search-engine/cicd-setup-readme.md

 - **Frontend Pipeline**: Builds, tests, and deploys the React application to S3 and invalidates CloudFront
 - **Backend Pipeline**: Builds, tests, and deploys the Flask application to EC2 instances via SSM Run Command
+- **Lambda Pipeline**: Packages and deploys the Reddit scraper Lambda function to AWS Lambda

 ## Prerequisites